postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 1. Enter your email and your name, then select **Verify your bank account manually**.
 1. Enter your routing number and bank account number.
 Confirm your account number, then select **Continue**.

-In 1-2 business days, Stripe will make a small test deposit into your bank account that you will use to verify your bank account and will email you with further instructions.
+In one to two business days, Stripe will make a small test deposit into your bank account that you will use to verify your bank account and will email you with further instructions.
 To verify your account:

 1. After you see the test deposit in your bank account, go back to the Postman billing dashboard.
 Select **Plans and payments** > **Payment methods**.
 1. Hover over the bank account and select **Verify**.